swlaschin/fsharpforfunandprofit.com/_posts/2015-08-24-recursive-types-and-folds-3.md

 If you are confused by this plethora of designs, I don't blame you!

-But as it happens, the three different definitions are actually interchangable:
+But as it happens, the three different definitions are actually interchangeable:

 **The original version**